Tom Cryer

-Tommy Keith Cryer, also known as Tom Cryer (September 11, 1949 in Lake Charles, Louisiana - June 4, 2012), was an attorney in Shreveport, Louisiana who was charged with and later acquitted of willful failure to file U.S. Federal income tax returns in a timely fashion.
+Tommy Keith Cryer (September 11, 1949 – June 4, 2012), also known as Tom Cryer, was an attorney in Shreveport, Louisiana who was charged with and later acquitted of willful failure to file U.S. Federal income tax returns in a timely fashion.
 In a case in United States Tax Court, Cryer contested a determination by the U.S. Internal Revenue Service that he owed $1.7 million in taxes and penalties.
 Before the case could come to trial, Cryer died June 4, 2012.
 He was 62.

+Early life

-According to a resume published by Cryer on his website, Cryer graduated with honors from Louisiana State University (LSU) Law School in 1973, and was inducted into the LSU Law School Hall of Fame in 1987.
-Cryer was a member of the Order of the Coif, a law school honor society.
-He served as a Special Advisor and Draftsman at the Louisiana Constitutional Convention in 1973 and he argued cases before the Louisiana Supreme Court.
+Cryer was born on September 11, 1949 in Lake Charles, Louisiana.
+According to a resume published by Cryer on his website, Cryer graduated with honors from Louisiana State University (LSU) Law School in 1973, and was inducted into the LSU Law School Hall of Fame in 1987.Cryer was a member of the Order of the Coif, a law school honor society.

+Career

+Cryer served as a Special Advisor and Draftsman at the Louisiana Constitutional Convention in 1973 and he argued cases before the Louisiana Supreme Court.
 He opened a solo law practice in 1975 and gained experience in civil and criminal matters.